Hey Planning Mashers!

 So I had to white it out and start again a few times.
 But in the end, it’s barely noticeable! isn’t it?
 I’m so proud of it!

 Tell me in the comments if you saw this page before and you noticed my mistake, please!

 The only thing you should be careful about when using a whiteout is the color of your paper.
 My Nuuna has a pure white paper, so it’s barely noticeable here.
 But if you use some ivory paper it might stand out a lot.
 Do a little testing on the last page of your journal to be 100% sure.

-This is my example for the blackout method.
-That time when I made 8 days week and had to black out my habit tracker.
+This is my example of the blackout method.
+That time when I made 8 days a week and had to black out my habit tracker.